Azure/terraform/quickstart/101-front-door-premium-storage-blobs-private-link/readme.md

 1. The PoP returns the response to the client.
 1. Any requests directly to the storage account through the internet are blocked by the Azure Storage firewall.

+## Usage

+### Approve custom domain

+After you deploy the Terraform file, you need to validate your ownership of the custom domain by updating your DNS server.
+You must create a TXT record with the name specified in the `customDomainValidationDnsTxtRecordName` deployment output, and use the value specified in the `customDomainValidationDnsTxtRecordValue` deployment output.
+You must the validation before the time specified in the `customDomainValidationExpiry` deployment output.

+Front Door validates your domin ownership and updates the status automatically.
+You can monitor the validation process, or trigger an immediate validation, in the domain configuration in the Azure portal.

+Next, you should configure your DNS server with a CNAME record to direct the traffic to Front Door.
+You must create a CNAME record at the host name you specified in the `customDomainName` deployment parameter, and use the value specified in the `frontDoorEndpointHostName` deployment output.

+### Approve private endpoint connection

+You need to approve the private endpoint connection to your storage account.
+This step is necessary because the private endpoint created by Front Door is deployed into a Microsoft-owned Azure subscription, and cross-subscription private endpoint connections require explicit approval.
+To approve the private endpoint:

+1. Open the Azure portal and navigate to the storage account.
+2. Click the **Networking** tab, and then click the **Private endpoint connections** tab.
+3. Select the private endpoint that is awaiting approval, and click the **Approve** button.
+This can take a couple of minutes to complete.

+After approving the private endpoint, wait a few minutes before you attempt to access your Front Door endpoint to allow time for Front Door to propagate the settings throughout its network.

+### Access the storage account

+You can then access the Front Door endpoint.
+The hostname is emitted as an output from the deployment - the output is named `frontDoorEndpointHostName`.
+You should see a page saying _The specified resource does not exist_.
+This is returned by Azure Storage because no files have been uploaded to the blob container and therefore there is no content to show yet.
+If you see a different error page, wait a few minutes and try again.

+You can also attempt to access the Azure Storage blob hostname directly.
+The hostname is also emitted as an output from the deployment - the output is named `blobEndpointHostName`.
+You should see an error saying _This request is not authorized to perform this operation_ error, since your storage account is configured to not accepts requests that come from the internet.

 ## Resources

 | Terraform Resource Type | Description |